-How much consultation will take place during the planning and design phase?
+How much consultation took place during the planning and design phase?

-Hospital staff, consumers, carers and the community were consulted as part of the master planning process and will continue to be consulted during the design phase.
+Hospital staff, consumers, carers and the community, including the local Aboriginal community, were consulted as part of the master planning, Concept Design and Schematic Design process.

-Project User Groups (PUGs) are underway to enable the project team to consult on various aspects of building design to ensure it best supports clinical needs, including maximising staff efficiencies.
-Participation from PUGs is important in developing the design to ensure clinicians and other staff including nurses and hospital managers, as well as consumers and community representatives, provide input into the infrastructure.
+Project User Groups (PUGs) were held to enable the project team to consult on various aspects of building design to ensure it best supports clinical needs, including maximising staff efficiencies.
+Participation from PUGs was important in developing the design to ensure clinicians and other staff including nurses and hospital managers, as well as consumers and community representatives, provide input into the infrastructure.